Calcipotriol is usually applied once or twice each day. Your doctor will tell you which is right for you.

 - 15 g per day of Dovobet® Ointment or Gel for adults.

-Important: if you are using more than one preparation which contains calcipotriol, the maximum amount you should use of each is less than the amounts stated above.
-If this applies to you, your doctor will give you instructions for the maximum amount of each to use.
+Important: if you are using more than one preparation which contains calcipotriol, the total amount of all products you use should not be more than the amounts stated above.

 Getting the most from your treatment